GSA/piv-guides/Template-2.md

 # Markdown Template

 This **Markdown Template** will help you to use Markdown syntax to format the content for your guide.
-You can learn more about Markdown formatting by browsing to the "Mastering Markdown" guide from Github: https://guides.github.com/features/mastering-markdown/
+You can learn more about Markdown formatting by browsing to the "Mastering Markdown" guide from Github: https://guides.github.com/features/mastering-markdown/.

   1. If you have not already done so, copy and paste this **Markdown Template** into your new Page.

 ## Headings

-In Markdown, the **#** symbol is used to format headers.
+In Markdown, the **#** symbol is used to format headings.

 # This is a top-level heading
 ## This is a second-level heading